Logius-standaarden/BOMOS-Fundament/ch03_BOMOS_gebruiken_EN.md

 4. Tackling specific problems

  	BOMOS can also be deployed to create a tailored approach to implement improvements on the basis of best practices and reference models for such issues as:
    * Quality: how can the quality of a standard be measured and improved?
    * Adoption: how can the adoption of a standard be accelerated?
 What tools can be employed for that purpose?
    * Financing: how can the financial model of a management organisation be improved, for example if funding is declining, or wishes change?
    * Validation and certification: how is it possible to test whether the implementations of a standard comply with the specifications imposed?
 What possibilities are available?

 <aside class="example" title="Geo-standaarden">
 In the Netherlands, Geonovum develops and manages the basic geostandards.
 The geostandards are included in the apply or explain list published by the Standardisation Forum.
 In 2014 we received the label excellent management, partly because we manage the geostandards in accordance with BOMOS.
 Geostandards ensure that we are able to exchange geoinformation in digital form and (re)use that information in a variety of software packages for a variety of purposes.
-There are generic standards which enable basic functionalities such as ‘search’ and ‘present’.
+There are generic standards which enable basic functionalities such as 'search' and 'present'.
 There are also standards focused on the ability to meaningfully exchange data, often within a specific sector.
 The BOMOS system is appropriate for both the generic geostandards with a management plan and a change protocol and for specific domain standards.
 </aside>

 <aside class="example" title="De Thesaurus en Ontologie voor OverheidsInformatie">